 From beaded drop-waist dresses to flapper girl bobs, arched brows to impeccably styled Marcel waves, the 1920s were one of the most glamorous decades of all time.
 It’s no surprise then, that it’s an era that Hollywood can’t help but return to (in films like Baz Luhrmann’s take on The Great Gatsby, The Aviator and Woody Allen’s most recent effort, Café Society) – and one that we’re keen to channel off-screen, too.

 The defining make-up look of the decade was a strong smoky eye, rose-coloured cheeks and deep blood-red lips - think Elizabeth Debicki’s striking style as Jordan Baker in The Great Gatsby and you’re there.
 As for 1920s hairstyles, there are plenty to take inspiration from – even if you don’t have a Twenties crop.
-Whether you’re off to a Prohibition party and want to authentically off-set your costume, or just want to bring a touch of the Twenties to your everyday look, read on for our take on how to put a 2016 twist on 1920s make-up and hair.
+Whether you’re off to a Prohibition party and want to authentically off-set your costume, or just want to bring a touch of the Twenties to your everyday look, read on for our take on how to put a 2016 twist on 1920s hair and makeup.

 1920s hair: Marcel waves and finger waves